-APADAZ and our product candidates contain controlled substances, the manufacture, use, sale, importation, exportation, prescribing and distribution of which are subject to regulation by the DEA.
+AZSTARYS, APADAZ and certain of our other product candidates contain controlled substances, the manufacture, use, sale, importation, exportation, prescribing and distribution of which are subject to regulation by the DEA.

-Before we can commercialize any of our product candidates, if approved, the DEA will need to determine the controlled substance schedule, taking into account the recommendation of the FDA.
+Before we can commercialize any of our products or product candidates, if approved, the DEA will need to determine the controlled substance schedule, taking into account the recommendation of the FDA.
 This may be a lengthy process that could delay our marketing of a product candidate and could potentially diminish any regulatory exclusivity periods for which we may be eligible.
-For APADAZ, the DEA has completed its process for determining the controlled substance schedule and determined it to be a Schedule II drug.
-We expect that most of our product candidates, including KP415, KP484 and KP879, if approved, will be regulated as "controlled substances" as defined in the Controlled Substances Act, or the CSA, and the implementing regulations of the DEA, which establish registration, security, recordkeeping, reporting, storage, distribution, importation, exportation, inventory, quota and other requirements administered by the DEA.
-These requirements are applicable to us, to our contract manufacturers and to distribution, prescribers and dispensers of our product candidates.
+The FDA has recommended that AZSTARYS be regulated as a "controlled substance" as defined in the CSA.
+For APADAZ, the DEA has determined it to be a Schedule II drug.
+We expect that most of our other product candidates, including KP484 and KP879, if approved, will be regulated as "controlled substances" as defined in the CSA and the implementing regulations of the DEA, which establish registration, security, recordkeeping, reporting, storage, distribution, importation, exportation, inventory, quota and other requirements administered by the DEA.
+These requirements are applicable to us, to our contract manufacturers and to distributors, prescribers and dispensers of our product candidates.
 The DEA regulates the handling of controlled substances through a closed chain of distribution.
 This control extends to the equipment and raw materials used in their manufacture and packaging, in order to prevent loss and diversion into illicit channels of commerce.
 A number of states and foreign countries also independently regulate these drugs as controlled substances.